ibexa/documentation-developer/docs/content_management/content_model.md

 **[Searchable](search.md)** – a flag which indicates if the value of the Field is indexed for searching.

-The Searchable flag is not available for some Fields, because some field types do not allow searching through their values.
+The Searchable flag isn't available for some Fields, because some field types do not allow searching through their values.

 **[Translatable](languages.md)** – a flag which indicates if the value of the Field can be translated.
 This is independent of the field type, which means that even Fields such as "Float" or "Image" can be set as translatable.